MultiprojectDevOps/MultiprojectDevOps.github.io/docs/_pages/workshops/virtual_workshop1/home.md

 organization, these CI/CD workflows tend to have common needs that can be addressed by common solutions.

-We founded the MultiprojectDevOps project in order to establish best practices for developing and maintaining multiproject CI/CD workflows.
-While there are a number of online resources covering best practices of CI/CD for a single project, resources dedicated to the maintenance of multiproject CI/CD are more scarce.
-The goal of this workshop is to bring together CI/CD maintainers in order to identify challenges encountered in developing multiproject CI/CD and to share potential solutions.
+We founded the Multi-ProjectDevOps project in order to establish best practices for developing and maintaining multi-project CI/CD workflows.
+While there are a number of online resources covering best practices of CI/CD for a single project, resources dedicated to the maintenance of multi-project CI/CD are more scarce.
+The goal of this workshop is to bring together CI/CD maintainers in order to identify challenges encountered in developing multi-project CI/CD and to share potential solutions.

 ## Dr. Ryan Richard